 The STP synthetic SAE-30 4-cycle oil provides great lubrication for the motors of small engines like those of lawn mowers and lawn tractors.
 Despite the fact that it is only a single-grade oil, the formulation can compete with multigrade oils when it comes to performance in various weather conditions.

 The probability of thermal degradation is greatly reduced with the presence of antioxidants.
-The detergents also minimize the accumulation of carbon deposits along with the corrosion inhibitor that protects the machine from rust especially if it is usually stored outdoors where it is prone to moisture exposure.
+The detergents also minimize the accumulation of carbon deposits along with the corrosion inhibitor that protects the machine from rust, especially if it is usually stored outdoors and is prone to moisture exposure.